mvolkmann/blog/src/swift.md

 let orderNumber = order(item: item, quantity: quantity)
 ```

-When an argument label is underscore,
+When an argument label is underscore, it is a positional argument.
-the function must be called with only a value for that parameter.
+The function must be called with only a value for that parameter.
 Otherwise calls must include the argument label.
 A function can have a mixture of parameters with argument labels
-and parameters with none (indicated by `_`).
+and positional parameters.

 ```swift
 func add(_ n1: Int, _ n2: Int) -> Int {